MicrosoftDocs/win32/desktop-src/Msi/using-restart-manager-with-an-external-ui-.md

 ---
-Description: 'Windows Installer developers can prepare their installation package to work with Restart Manager by following the guidelines described in Using Windows Installer with Restart Manager.' ms.assetid: '777f8864-b3d2-43c7-9296-1118f3595d7b'
+Description: Windows Installer developers can prepare their installation package to work with Restart Manager by following the guidelines described in Using Windows Installer with Restart Manager. ms.assetid: 777f8864-b3d2-43c7-9296-1118f3595d7b
-title: Using Restart Manager with an External UI
+title: Using Restart Manager with an External UI ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Using Restart Manager with an External UI

 Windows Installer developers can prepare their installation package to work with [Restart Manager](rstmgr.portal) by following the guidelines described in [Using Windows Installer with Restart Manager](using-windows-installer-with-restart-manager.md).

-Specify the INSTALLLOGMODE\_RMFILESINUSE message type when calling the [**MsiSetExternalUI**](msisetexternalui.md) or [**MsiSetExternalUIRecord**](msisetexternaluirecord.md) function to enable the external user-interface handler.
+Specify the INSTALLLOGMODE\_RMFILESINUSE message type when calling the [**MsiSetExternalUI**](/windows/win32/Msi/nf-msi-msisetexternaluia?branch=master) or [**MsiSetExternalUIRecord**](/windows/win32/Msi/nf-msi-msisetexternaluirecord?branch=master) function to enable the external user-interface handler.
 Windows Installer then sends an INSTALLMESSAGE\_RMFILESINUSE message for use by external user-interface handlers that support the [Restart Manager](rstmgr.portal).

 Your external user-interface handler should handle the information contained in INSTALLMESSAGE\_RMFILESINUSE messages.
 If no registered or internal user-interface handles the INSTALLMESSAGE\_RMFILESINUSE message, Windows Installer sends an INSTALLMESSAGE\_FILESINUSE message for use by existing external handlers that support INSTALLMESSAGE\_FILESINUSE messages and the [FilesInUse](filesinuse-dialog.md) dialog box.